 - Year of study:

 - Year 4

 Successful completion of the year abroad programme, or equivalent knowledge of Arabic

 Objectives and learning outcomes of the module

-At the end of a course, a student should be able to demonstrate a basic knowledge of one of the following Arabic colloquial languages and the oral literary tradition attendant to each: (1) Egyptian; or (2) Gulf or Eastern Arabic; or (3) Levantine.
+At the end of a module, a student should be able to demonstrate a basic knowledge of one of the following Arabic colloquial languages and the oral literary tradition attendant to each: (1) Egyptian; or (2) Gulf or Eastern Arabic; or (3) Levantine.
 S/he will have gained a familiarity with the grammar, syntax and phonetics of one Arabic colloquial language, and basic conversational skills.
 S/he will have been introduced to the principles of linguistics description, dialectology and literary analysis pertinent to the study of oral poetry and storytelling.
 S/he will be able to relate the development and themes of a body of oral literary tradition to the history, changes and politics of the region to which it belongs.

 A total of 22 weeks teaching with 4 hours classroom contact per week.

 The objectives of the module are to introduce students to one (1) of the three (3) main Arabic colloquial languages and the genres, themes and features of one tradition of oral literature, and to acquaint them with the theory and methodology of the study of oral literature.